pallets/click/docs/commands-and-groups.rst

 - ``tool --help`` returns the help for the whole program (listing subcommands).
 - ``tool sub --help`` returns the help for the ``sub`` subcommand.
-- But ``tool.py --help sub`` treats ``--help`` as an argument for the main program.
+- But ``tool --help sub`` treats ``--help`` as an argument for the main program.
 Click then invokes the callback for ``--help``, which prints the help and aborts the program before click can process the subcommand.

 Arbitrary Nesting
 ------------------
 :class:`Commands <Command>` are attached to a :class:`Group`.
 Multiple groups can be attached to another group.
 Groups containing multiple groups can be attached to a group, and so on.
-To invoke a command nested under multiple groups, all the groups under which it is nested must added.
+To invoke a command nested under multiple groups, all the groups under which it is nested must be invoked.

 .. click:example::